strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/theme-documentation/documentation.md

 ## Theme Configuration

-The `theme.config.ts` file allows you to customize certain aspects of the site's theme, including the logo, title, and admin email.
+The `theme.config.ts` file allows you to customize certain aspects of the site's theme, including the logo, title, admin email and tracker details.
 These configurations are passed as an object to the `themeConfig` function.

 ### Example Configuration